-Created by Dr. Kim Smyth, a staff veterinarian with pet insurance company Petplan, the chart is modeled after a scale developed by Tufts University [PDF] that determines how canines respond to weather conditions depending on their builds.
-Before scoping out the recent bomb cyclone's aftermath with your four-legged friend, check the temperature first (including wind chill), and then reference the chart to gauge whether your dog can safely withstand the elements.
+Created by Dr. Kim Smyth, a staff veterinarian with pet insurance company Petplan, the chart is modeled after a scale developed by Tufts University that determines how canines respond to weather conditions depending on their builds.
+Before taking your four-legged friend outside, always check the temperature first (including wind chill), then reference the chart to gauge whether your dog can safely withstand the elements.

 Small- to medium-sized dogs face cold-weather risks like hypothermia and frostbite when temperatures dip to 40°F. Larger dogs can tough it out for a little longer, but all pet owners should exercise caution and keep walks brief once the thermometer reaches 30°F. Canine accessories like sweaters or booties can safely prolong emergency bathroom strolls.
 Tiny pet shoes also protect vulnerable paws from sidewalk chemicals like antifreeze, according to NPR.